Fawazcp/aws-bootcamp-cruddur-2023/journal/week1.md

 ![error message](https://user-images.githubusercontent.com/111639918/221123432-bb65ceb8-3867-4598-98aa-125a4d00f3e0.png)

 Honestly I did'nt understood what this error is😅.
-I shared this error to one of the bootcamp candidate in Disord.
+I shared this error to one of the bootcamp candidate on Disord.
 She asked me to check my ```NotificationsFeedPage.js``` That time I saw instead of ```NotificationsFeedPage.js``` I saved the page as ```otificationsFeedPage.js``` 😅

-After correcting the file name my crudder app was working.
+After correcting the file name my crudder app started working.
 But there's nothing in the feed page 👇